traction-project/CoCreationSpace/README.md

 This repository contains the MediaVault code for the TRACTION EU-project.
-This is a Node.js based web application written in TypeScript, using Express.js as backend framework, MongoDB as database and React for the frontend.
+This is a Node.js based web application written in TypeScript, using Express.js as backend framework, MongoDB as database and React in combination with Redux for the frontend.

 ## Launching